-£4,000 + £2,000 +£750 = £6,750 in lieu payment towards the Local Training Fund and brokerage system
+£4,000 + £2,000 = £6,000 in lieu payment towards the Local Training Fund

-10.0.9 The targets do not add a requirement for additional jobs that add financial burden to the developer or contractor.
+10.10 The targets do not add a requirement for additional jobs that add financial burden to the developer or contractor.
 The targets merely add a requirement that a portion of the jobs will be targeted for local residents.